Jerry's Pond: History

-Jerry's Pit was likely named after Jeremiah McCrehan, a North Cambridge resident and co-owner of the land until 1878 when it was lost due to foreclosure.
-It was later reopened by the DeRosay family.
-During this time, it was used as a swimming hole in the neighborhood,.
-However, several drownings did occur.
-In the 1940s, the Dewey & Almy Chemical Company purchased the property and spent $5,000 for the city to improve the land for swimming.
-Swimming remained common there until a pool was built nearby, named after McCrehan's grandson, Frank McCrehan.

-After the McCrehan pool was built next to it in 1961, a fence was erected around it and the public was prevented from entering.
+In the 1940s, the Dewey & Almy Chemical Company purchased the property and spent $5,000 for the city to improve the land for swimming and public use.
+Swimming remained common there until a pool was built nearby in 1961, named after McCrehan's grandson, Frank McCrehan.
+After the McCrehan pool opened, a fence was erected around it and the public was prevented from entering.
 When the Dewey & Almy Chemical Company, now merged with W. R. Grace and Company, owned the land, many toxic chemicals were used including PAHs, naphthalene, and asbestos as a part of a brake development program.